danielaferretti1992/readthedocs_webserver_tutorial/docs/sources/tutorialdefault.rst

 Web Server Tuturial
 =====

-.. _installation:
+.. _tutorialdefault:

-Getting started
+Tutorial Default Plots
 ------------

-To use Lumache, first install it using pip:
+To use the Default Plots first you need search the protein of interest

 .. code-block:: console

-   (.venv) $ pip install lumache
+   (.venv) $ screenshot

-Creating recipes
+Searching protein
 ----------------

 To retrieve a list of random ingredients,